rhema254/rhema254/README.md

 - 🌱 I’m currently learning **Flask for Backend development and Python for Data Science**

-- 👯 I’m looking to collaborate on **any interesting Data Science and Web Development projects.**
+- 👯 I’m looking to collaborate on **any interesting Data Science and Software Development projects.**

 - 📫 How to reach me **rhemamutethia@gmail.com**